 Holders of Class B Common Stock are entitled to receive such dividends, including stock dividends (if any), in such amounts and at such rates per share as may be declared by the Company's Board of Directors out of funds legally available therefor; provided, however, that any such dividends may not exceed any such dividends declared and paid to holders of Common Stock.
 Holders of Common Stock are entitled to receive such dividends, including stock dividends (if any), in such amounts and at such rates as may be declared by the Board of Directors out of funds legally available therefor.
-Dividends declared and paid to holders of Common Stock may exceed any dividends declared and paid to holders of Class B Common Stock.
-A dividend of shares may be declared and paid in Common Stock to holders of Common Stock and in Class B Common Stock to holders of Class B Common Stock, if the number of shares paid per share to holders of Common Stock and Class B Common Stock are the same.
+Dividends declared and paid to holders of Common Stock.
+Holders of Class B Common Stock.
+A dividend of shares may be declared and paid in Common Stock to holders of Common Stock to holders of Class B Common Stock, if the number of shares paid per share to holders of Common Stock and Class B Common Stock are the same.

 Any dividends declared and paid on Common Stock and Class C Common Stock must be equal in amount or value and may exceed, but not be less than, any such dividends declared and paid to holders of Class B Common Stock.
-Dividends of shares of Common Stock may be paid to holders of Common Stock and Class C Common Stock only, or to holders of all classes of the Company's common stock if the number of shares paid per share to such holders of all classes of the Company's common stock only, or to holders of all classes of the Company's common stock if the number of shares paid per share to such holders is the same.
-Dividends of shares of Class C Common Stock may be paid to holders of Common Stock and Class C Common Stock only, or to holders of all classes of the Company's common stock if the number of shares paid per share to such holders is the same.
-Additionally, a dividend of Common Stock may be paid to holders of Common Stock simultaneously with a dividend of Class B Common Stock to holders of Class C Common Stock, provided that the number of shares paid per share to holders of each such class is the same.
+Dividends of shares of Common Stock may be paid to holders of Common Stock and Class C Common Stock only, or to holders of all classes of the Company's common stock if the number of shares paid per share to such holders of all classes of the Company's common Stock and Class C Common Stock only, or to holders of all classes of the Company's common Stock and Class C Common Stock only, or to holders of all classes of the Company's common stock if the number of shares paid per share to such holders is the same.
+Dividends of shares of Class C Common Stock may be paid to holders of all classes of the Company's common stock if the number of shares paid per share to such holders is the same.
+Dividends of shares of Class C Common Stock may be paid to holders of all classes of the Company's common stock if the number of shares paid per share to such holders is the same.
+Dividends of shares of Class C Common Stock may be paid to holders of all classes of the Company's common stock if the number of shares paid per share to such holders is the same.
+Additionally, a dividend of Common Stock may be paid to holders of Common Stock is inultaneously with a dividend of Class B Common Stock to holders of Class B Common Stock and a dividend of Class C Common Stock to holders of Class C Common Stock, provided that the number of shares paid per share to holders of each such class is the same.